Swamp Cooler Control Evolution

-These controls are all still in use in homes throughout the US southwest
+Below is a sampling of evaporative cooler controls, from oldest to newest, all still in use in homes throughout the US southwest.

 Unmarked Switches